Helping you create and send joy!

 Keeping it close to home

-Established in 2002, Rubber Stamp Tapestry™ is a family-owned and operated business located in the foothills of the Uwharrie Mountains in central North Carolina.
+Established in 2002, Rubber Stamp Tapestry™ is a family-owned and operated business located near the Uwharrie National Forest in central North Carolina.
 Each peg stamp is handcrafted in our shop with superior materials manufactured, assembled, and packaged in the United States.
 Quality is paramount to us, together with protecting our earth’s most valuable resources.
 We use real red rubber & quality hardwood.

 Our online catalog is always growing, and currently contains more than 1,200 individual peg stamps and over 100 stamp sets!